stiakov/isp-bandwidth-checker-nodejs/README.md

 # Bandwidth Checker Daemon

-It's a bandwidth monitor daemon built upon JS instructions, it's intended to run periodically and saves the results in a json file.
+It's a bandwidth monitor daemon built upon JS instructions, it's intended to run periodically and save the results in a json file.

 It makes use of: